Slim 10

-Cases in Singapore

-In Singapore, the high-profile liver failure of television personality Andrea De Cruz sent shockwaves across the local television industry, leading to several lawsuits.
-De Cruz eventually won S$900,000 (US$521,460) in damages against the importer and distributor.
-De Cruz was saved after receiving an emergency transplant from then-boyfriend, actor Pierre Png, who donated half of his liver.
-One woman, Selvarani Raja, died after suffering from liver failure.
-Japan authorities reported half of its 64 reported illnesses related to liver or thyroid requiring hospitalization, and four deaths resulting from the consumption of the pil.

 Consequences of the product's side-effects highlighted the issue of Asian women being under immense societal pressure to lose weight at any costs, and Asian countries reviews of regulations within the slimming and pharmaceuticals industries.
 In its aftermath, Singapore tested all its 45 slimming products for any potentially dangerous ingredients.
 The spotlight was also shone on Chinese health products, which were exported and sold cheaply and largely unregulated across Asia in pharmacies, beauty parlors and spas.
 The manufacturer defended itself by claiming that the products linked to the incidents were the result of imitations.
 Its company's manufacturing license was eventually revoked by the Chinese government after Slim 10 was linked to one of its own citizen's death in Guangdong.

+Impact

+In Singapore, the high-profile liver failure of television personality Andrea De Cruz sent shockwaves across the local television industry, leading to several lawsuits.
+De Cruz eventually won S$900,000 (US$521,460) in damages against the importer and distributor.
+De Cruz received an emergency transplant from boyfriend, actor Pierre Png, who donated half of his liver, in an exceptional case allowed by the Ministry of Health of Singapore One woman, Selvarani Raja, died after suffering from liver failure.

+Japan authorities reported half of its 64 reported illnesses related to liver or thyroid requiring hospitalization, and four deaths resulting from the consumption of the pill.